intel/scikit-learn-intelex/doc/scaling.rst

 Single Program Multiple Data (SPMD)
 -----------------------------------

-The above described approach assume no awarenes of the distribution, it works as a Distributed Single Process View (DSPV).
-It has a inherent scalability bottleneck, because files/data always goes through a master node.
-Most processes in the network only serve as 'slaves'.
+daal4py provides a SPMD-mode, e.g. allows programming in the usual MPI style.

-To get around this bottleneck daal4py also provides a SPMD-mode, e.g. allows programming in the usual MPI style.
 No worries, you do not need mpi4py or alike for this (even though of course you are free to use it together with daal4py).

 Any of the above algorithms return a the usable result on all processes if the